Blood Center Headquarters (La Concha)

 Must be available and willing to work such weekends and holidays as The Blood Center determines are necessary or desirable to meet its business needs.

-Will act as necessary as designee of the Chief Medical Officer to perform supervisory functions of that job including carrying out supervisory responsibilities in accordance with the organization's policies and applicable laws.
-Responsibilities include: interviewing and training employees; planning, assigning, and directing work; appraising performance; rewarding and disciplining employees; addressing complaints and resolving problems.
+Directly supervises employees in the Component Lab.
+Carries out supervisory responsibilities in accordance with the organization's policies and applicable laws.
+Responsibilities include training employees; planning, assigning, and directing work; appraising performance; rewarding and disciplining employees; addressing complaints and resolving problems.

 EDUCATION AND EXPERIENCE